 Cooking as anti-racist practice and decolonization.
 Brady, J. (2011).
 Cooking as Inquiry: A Method to Stir Up Prevailing Ways of Knowing Food,

 Body and Identity.
 International Journal of Qualitative Methods, 321-334.

 Valiente-Neighbours (2012) “immigrant identity-based localism”.
 Valiente-Neighbours, Jimiliz M. 2012.
 "Mobility, Embodiment, and Scales: Filipino Immigrant Perspectives on Local Food.”
 Agriculture and Human Values Journal 29(4): 531-541.

-Heldke, L. (2012).
+Heldke, L. (2008).
 Let's Cook Thai: Recipes for Colonialism.
-In C. Counihan, Food and Culture: A Reader (pp. 394-408).
+In C. Counihan and P. Van Esterik, Food and Culture: A Reader (pp. 394-408).
 London: Routledge. cookbooks don't identify the history of their recipes and from whom it originated. by placing our colonizing relationship “squarely in in the center of the dining table” (p.).
 But how does the state encourage this?
 Cookbooks and travel are typically a new kind of colonialism, theft and appropriation, the adventure seeking, the exotic, the other, and much of this about commodifying food in ways that favour the white euro over the cultures from which food comes.